vPeteWalker/midway/files/files.rst

    - VCPUs: Enter the number of vCPUs.
    - Cores: Enter the number of cores.
    - DNS Resolver IP: Enter a coma-separated list of DNS resolver IPs.
-   - NTP Servers: Enter a coma-separated list of NTP servers.
+   - NTP Servers: Enter a comma-separated list of NTP servers.

 #.
 Click **Deploy**.

 Enabling Files Analytics
 ++++++++++++++++++++++++

 #.
-In the *File Server* view in Prism, select the target file server.
+Within the *File Server* view in Prism, select the target file server.

 #.
 Click **Manage roles** to add a file server admin user.